bouffalolab/bl_docs/BL808_RM/en/RST/I2C.rst

 6. Stop bit

-When the read/write flag bit is configured as 1, I2C receives data and the master's transmission flow is as follows:
+When the read/write flag bit is configured as 1, I2C receives data.
+Take receiving 2 bytes as an example, the master's transmission flow is as follows:

 1. Start bit